GUARDIANSHIP AND CONSERVATORSHIP

 Free Initial Consultation

-A Guardian looks after the care and medical decisions of someone who has become incapacitated.
-A Conservator manages a person’s financial affairs.
-The same individual can serve as one or both.
+A guardian looks after the care and medical decisions of someone who has become incapacitated.
+A conservator manages a person’s financial affairs.
+One person could assume both duties.

 Why is this important?
 Often, a person wanting to care for another lacks the legal authority to do so:

-An adult who suddenly becomes incapacitated, may end up in a situation where the court assigns a guardian or conservator who may very well be a complete stranger.
+An adult who suddenly becomes incapacitated may end up in a situation where the court assigns a guardian or conservator who could be a complete stranger.

 Elder Law, PLC can help avoid situations like these by working with you to create appropriate estate documents.
-If you care to act as a Guardian or Conservator for an incapacitated loved one, Elder Law, PLC can petition the Court on your behalf.
-When no one else is available, Elder Law, PLC is able and willing to assume the roles of either guardian or conservator or both.
+If you believe a loved one needs a guardian or conservator, Elder Law, PLC can petition the court on your behalf.
+Elder Law, PLC is also able and willing to assume the roles of either guardian or conservator or both.